ckeditor/ckeditor5/docs/framework/package-generator/typescript-package.md

 │  └─ ckeditor.ts          # The editor initialization script.
 ├─ src
 │  ├─ pluginname.ts        # The plugin with example functionality.
 │  ├─ augmentation.ts      # Type augmentations for the `@ckeditor/ckeditor5-core` module.
-Read more in <a href="https://ckeditor.com/docs/ckeditor5/latest/api/module_core_plugincollection-PluginsMap.html">PluginsMap</a> and <a href="https://ckeditor.com/docs/ckeditor5/latest/api/module_core_commandcollection-CommandsMap.html">CommandsMap</a>.
 │  ├─ index.ts             # The modules exported by the package when using the DLL builds.
 │  └─ **/*.ts              # All TypeScript source files should be saved here.
 ├─ tests